aholtsberg/Molysynth/README.md

 and listen and enjoy.

-## Background
+## Goals

-The goal is to track a lot better than the competition, ie
+The goal in the end will be to track a lot better than the competition, ie

  * __Electro-Harmonix mono__
  * __Keeley synth 1__